- The Fiscal

-As of the New Year, five pieces of legislation have been enacted to help the United States cope with the economic impact of COVID-19.
-Taken together, the five COVID relief bills cost a total of $3.5 trillion — $909 billion of which has been targeted to small businesses, though total available funding for various loan programs exceeds the net cost associated with the program, as businesses are expected to repay a portion of their loans.
+As of March 2021, six pieces of legislation have been enacted to help the United States cope with the economic impact of COVID-19.
+Taken together, those COVID relief bills will cost a total of $5.3 trillion — $968 billion of which has been targeted to small businesses, though total available funding for various loan programs exceeds the net cost associated with the program, as businesses are expected to repay a portion of their loans.
 Lending from the Federal Reserve provided a small amount of additional support, but the lending program that most directly impacted small businesses expired on January 8, 2021.
 Below is a review of the elements of assistance for small businesses.

-The Paycheck Protection Program (PPP) was enacted by the Coronavirus Aid, Relief, and Economic Security (CARES) Act in March 2020 and was most recently extended in December 2020.
+The Paycheck Protection Program (PPP) was enacted by the Coronavirus Aid, Relief, and Economic Security (CARES) Act in March 2020 and was most recently extended in March of this year.
 The terms of the program have evolved since it was first created, but it provides federally backed loans to incentivize small businesses to maintain their payroll during the crisis; those loans would be forgiven if used for certain expenses and if employment and compensation levels are maintained.

-As of February 7, 6.4 million PPP loans had been issued, totaling $623 billion, and with an average loan size of about $97,000.
-Those loans were made to various sectors, with businesses in healthcare; construction; and professional, scientific, and technical services among those receiving the most funds.
+As of March 28, 8.7 million PPP loans had been issued, totaling $734 billion, and with an average loan size of about $84,000.
+Those loans were made to various sectors, with businesses in construction; healthcare; and professional, scientific, and technical services among those receiving the most funds.

-The Economic Injury Disaster Loans are small, lower interest loans with options for principal and interest deferment.
-Small businesses that apply for such loans are also eligible for Emergency Economic Injury Advance Grants, which are advances of up to $10,000 that do not need to be repaid.
+The Economic Injury Disaster Loans (EIDL) are small, lower interest loans with options for principal and interest deferment.
+Small businesses that apply for such loans were also eligible for Emergency Economic Injury Advance Grants, which were advances of up to $10,000 that do not need to be repaid.
+While those initial grants have been fully disbursed as of July 2020, businesses in low-income communities that previously received or applied for EIDL Advance Grants are eligible for an additional $10,000 through Targeted EIDL Advance Grants.
 Those loans and grants can be used for operating expenses such as payroll costs, pay for sick leave, and debt-service costs.

-Businesses including live venue operators and theatrical producers may qualify for grants of up to 45 percent of their gross earned revenue, with a maximum grant amount of $10 million. $2 billion has been reserved for smaller venues with up to 50 employees.
+Businesses including live venue operators and theatrical producers may qualify for grants of up to 45 percent of their gross earned revenue, with a maximum grant amount of $10 million.
+No less than $2 billion is reserved for smaller venues with up to 50 employees.

 In 2020, certain employers were eligible for a partially refundable payroll tax credit of up to $5,000 per employee per calendar quarter on wages paid after March 12, 2020 and before January 1, 2021.
-From January 1–June 30, 2021, employers are eligible for a credit of up to $7,000 per employee per calendar quarter.
-The Committee for a Responsible Federal Budget (CRFB) estimates that the net cost of the employee retention credits will be $36 billion.
+From January 1—December 31, employers are eligible for a credit of up to $7,000 per employee per calendar quarter.
+The net cost of the employee retention credits is estimated to be $46 billion, according to projections by the Committee for a Responsible Federal Budget (CRFB) and the Congressional Budget Office.

 In addition to measures enacted by the federal government, many state and local governments have authorized or are considering measures to protect small businesses.
 Such measures include cash infusions through loans, grants, and economic development funds, as well as cost deferrals on taxes, rent, and utilities.